Lewiston resident selected for prestigious award

-Steve Tapp, St. Paul District Channels and Harbors Section supervisor and Lewiston, Minnesota, resident was recently selected as the Mississippi Valley Division's nominee for the national Outstanding Civilian of the Year Award.
+ST. PAUL, Minn. – The U.S. Army Corps of Engineers, Mississippi Valley Division, recently selected St. Paul District Channels and Harbors Section Supervisor and Lewiston, Minnesota, resident Steve Tapp as the division’s nominee for the national Outstanding Civilian of the Year Award.

+The award recognizes a civilian’s contributions and support to the Corps of Engineers, including civil works, humanitarian and community achievements.
+Tapp was nominated for his work with the Corps’ navigation and resource agency partners and the inland dredging community maintaining the Upper Mississippi River’s 9-foot navigation channel.

+“I cannot think of anyone more deserving than Steve [Tapp] to be our nominee for the Corps’ Civilian of the Year,” said Tamara Cameron, St. Paul District operations division chief.
+“Steve’s 35 years of service have contributed immeasurably to our navigation and environmental stewardship missions.
+His technical expertise and interpersonal communication skills have made him a well-respected leader both within our organization and with our agency partners.”

 |Date Taken: